beckermr/stackvana-core/README.md

   this package, and those made by activating `eups`, are removed, leaving the original environment intact.

-- I have disabled `eups`'s locking mechanism to help multiple processes simultaneously use the same `conda` environment with this package.
-According to Robert Lupton, this choice should be fine.
-However, as usual with all `conda` environments, do not install packages via `conda` or `eups` into an environment while running code is using that same environment.
-  Many thanks to Robert Lupton for pointing out how to do modify this configuration option elegantly!

 - The `eups` installation in this environment is not completely isolated from the outside world.
 Global `eups` configuration and caching done in your `~/.eups` directory is still visible to all environments.